Landry Bender

 Landry Elizabeth Bender (born August 3, 2000) is an American actress.
 She is known for playing the role of Cleo Bernstein in the Disney XD series Crash & Bernstein, and playing Blithe Pedulla in the 2011 film The Sitter.
-Bender played one of the lead roles, Cyd, in the 2015–2016 Disney Channel sitcom Best Friends Whenever.
+Bender played one of the lead roles, Cyd Ripley, in the 2015–2016 Disney Channel sitcom Best Friends Whenever.
 From 2017 to 2020, she played Rocki in the Netflix sitcom Fuller House.

 Early life

 Bender was born Landry Elizabeth Bender on August 3, 2000 in Chicago, Illinois.
-She is the daughter of sportscaster Trey Bender and producer Amy Bender.
+She is the daughter and the only child of sportscaster Trey Bender and producer Amy Bender.
 She moved to Phoenix when she was two.
 She began taking acting classes at Desert Stages Theatre by age 5.
 She attended and graduated from Oak Park Independent School.